A Visual index.

 The pitch board is a piece of material that is cut to the rise and going of the flight, for marking the straight sections of flight.
 The hypotenuse of the pitch board will be set against the margin piece when marking out the stringers.

-This junction between the pitchboard and the margin piece is known as the pitch line.
+This junction between the pitch board and the margin piece is known as the pitch line.

-When using a pitch board, it is good practice to measure the length of the hypotenuse and add this measurment on each time, then mark the stringer with a tape measure from 0 to the length required for the number of going and rise that is being marked, this will help prevent compounded marking errors.
+When using a pitch board, it is good practice to measure the length of the hypotenuse and add this measurement on each time, then mark the stringer with a tape measure from 0 to the length required for the number of going and rise that is being marked, this will help prevent compounded marking errors.

 The staircase pitch line is the line that runs through the intersection at top of riser and front of going.
-This is also the line that the margin piece and pitch board hypoternuse are set to when marking the stringers for routing the tread and riser housings.
+This is also the line that the margin piece and pitch board hypotenuse are set to when marking the stringers for routing the tread and riser housings.

 A quirk line is a flat area of moulding that is used to separate two other details.